acomito/expo-to-appstore-checklist/README.md

 * you need your apple username and apple password.
 * you need to turn off 2-factor authentication

-### To start, Open Expo XDE and "Publish" app
+## STEP 1

+### Go to project directory and publish

+* go into your app directory
-Once published, get the URL and add it as the slug in your exp.json file.
-This slug will be automatically generated, so just put the very last work of the slug such as rnplay and you will get exp.host/@notbrent/rnplay:
+* go into the exp.json file of your project and put in a slug like "myslug" (The  full slug will be automatically generated, so just put the very last word of the slug such as "myslug" which will be output as exp.host/@notbrent/myslug:)
+* go into your app directory and run `exp start`
+* once that is complete, grab the slug and put it into your exp.json file

 ```
   "slug": "rnplay"